 - 2.4.
-Funding will be allocated through upfront payment in two instalments to the bank account of the Company (see 3.2) upon successful achievement of agreed milestones and compliance with the Budget.
+Funding will be allocated through upfront payment in two instalments to the bank account of the Company (see 3.4) upon successful achievement of agreed milestones and compliance with the Budget, including the receipt of the corresponding amount of private investment for Start-ups funded under TSSSU+.
 Twenty five percent (25%) of the second instalment will be temporarily withheld.
 After all the receipts and invoices of the entire financial year are submitted and verified and the approval of reimbursement is given from ITC, the remaining unpaid expenditure will be reimbursed.
-All TSSSU-funded companies must return all unused upfront payment and instalment at the end of the financial year. - 2.5.
+All TSSSU-funded companies must return all unused upfront payment and instalment at the end of the financial year.
+For Start-ups funded under TSSSU+, if the amount of private investment eventually received is less than that as pledged at the time of application, the reimbursable amount for that Start-up will be adjusted downward to an amount not more than the private investment received or the approved amount, whichever is lower. - 2.5.
 If the Start-up has made reasonable progress in its R&D work and/or business performance in the funded year, CUHK may recommend the Start-up for continued funding under TSSSU for the application of the next Government financial year upon the availability of funding from ITC.
 The Company will be assessed by the entrepreneurship consultant who has been providing mentorship to the Start-up during the reimbursable period.
 The assessment will be reviewed, discussed, and adjusted by the Steering Committee in a pre-screening session.
-The Steering Committee will report the progress of the pre-screening session to the vetting panel and recommend whether this company should be nominated for the TSSSU funding.
+The Steering Committee will report the progress of the pre-screening session to the vetting panel and recommend whether this company should be nominated for the TSSSU funding. - 2.6.

-- 2.6.
 Any item or part thereof already funded by the Government, a Government subvented body/institution, CUHK or third parties will NOT be funded by TSSSU (i.e. no double payment is allowed for the same part of an expenditure item). - 2.7.
-Subject to the conditions of approval as set out in 3.8, TSSSU fund can be used to reimburse for the time cost of a CUHK full-time non-professoriate employee (e.g., research assistant, postdocs, etc.) to the CUHK's "appointment funding source" of the employee concerned if he or she will support a TSSSU startup during the University's usual office hours.
+Subject to the conditions of approval as set out in 3.10, TSSSU fund can be used to reimburse for the time cost of a CUHK full-time non-teaching employee (e.g., research assistant, postdocs, etc.) to the CUHK's "appointment funding source" of the employee concerned if he or she will support a TSSSU startup during the University's usual office hours.
 If a TSSSU company chooses to use TSSSU fund to pay for the time cost, the cost can be labelled as "contract service" and listed as an item under "Other Direct Costs" in the Budget.
 The Company should obtain the level of reimbursement from Finance Office through ORKTS. - 2.8.
 As in most start-up companies, founding members of the start-up company are financially rewarded primarily by the value of the company that they grow.
 While TSSSU fund can be used to pay salaries for founding members as well as employees of a company, a salary cap is set for the founding members who are granted shares. - Monthly salary for a founding member who has no degree: up to \$12,000 - Monthly salary for a founding member who has a bachelor degree: up to \$16,000 - Monthly salary for a founding member who has a postgraduate degree: up to \$22,000